XeroAPI/xero-ruby/README.md

   number_to_currency(invoice.unit_amount, :unit => "$")
 ```

-## Querying & Filtering
+### Querying & Filtering
-Examples for the `opts` (_options_) parameters most endpoints support.
-This is an area of focus and improvement.
+Examples for `opts` (aka _options_) parameters that most endpoints support.
 If you have a complex filering/sorting/where usage that is not supported please [open an issue](https://github.com/XeroAPI/xero-ruby/issues).
 ```ruby
 # Invoices
  opts = {